hpe-cpp-26/hpe-org-doc-transformer/README.md

 ## Search Service

-The Search Service implements the retrieval layer of the RAG (Retrieval-Augmented Generation) pipeline.
-It accepts a user query, generates embeddings using Ollama (`nomic-embed-text`), performs semantic similarity search on document embeddings stored in PostgreSQL with pgvector, and returns the most relevant document chunks.
+The Search Service implements the retrieval and response generation layer of the RAG (Retrieval-Augmented Generation) pipeline.
+It accepts a user query, generates embeddings using Ollama (`nomic-embed-text`), performs semantic similarity search on document embeddings stored in PostgreSQL with pgvector, re-ranks the retrieved results using a Cross-Encoder model, and generates a structured response using Gemini.

 ### Features

 - Semantic search using vector embeddings
-- Embedding generation through Ollama
+- Embedding generation through Ollama (`nomic-embed-text`)
 - PostgreSQL integration with pgvector
 - Cosine similarity-based retrieval
+- Cross-Encoder re-ranking for improved relevance
+- Gemini-powered answer generation
+- Structured responses with summaries and key points
+- Source document tracking with document paths
+- Prompt injection safeguards for secure RAG responses
-- FastAPI REST endpoint for querying documents
+- FastAPI REST API for document querying
-- Retrieval of top matching document chunks

-### Retrieval Flow
+### Retrieval Pipeline

 User Query
 ↓